sno6/website/posts/gates.md

 <b>Technical Details</b>

 <p>The first order of business was setting up the Pi.
 I decided to use the wonderful <a href=”https://www.balena.com”>Balena</a> to help with this.
-Balena allows me to easily push code to the pi remotely, monitor logs and health via the cloud, as well as eases the flashing/setup process which is typically a headache.</p>
+Balena allows me to easily push code to the pi remotely, monitor logs and health via the cloud, and ease the flashing/setup process which is typically a headache.</p>

 <p>After I got the Pi set up, and validated that I could push code to it and execute that code, I decided to test the relay.
-In order to get the relay connected to the Pi, we need to attach jumper wires from the NC and Signal terminals of the relay into the corresponding GPIO pins of the Pi (which pins depend on the model of your Pi).</p>
+In order to get the relay connected to the Pi, we need to attach jumper wires from the NC and Signal terminals of the relay into the corresponding GPIO pins of the Pi.</p>

 <p>I then wrote some <a href="https://github.com/sno6/gate-god/blob/master/relay/relay.go">code</a> to turn on and off the relay to make sure I wired everything correctly.</p>